 Believe it or not, the Toyota Estima has all the requirements of a supercar.
 It is built on a mid-engine, RWD platform.
 However, that is where the similarities stop.
-What the Estima is known for is reliability and roominess, making its great at both of those things.
+Estima is known for reliability and roominess, making it great at both of those things.
 This would make a great daily driver for anyone.

-There is not two ways about it; you either love or hate the S Cargo.
+There are no two ways about it; you either love or hate the S Cargo.
 Its styling is like nothing else on the road and If you can get past that, you’ll come to realize that it is surprisingly roomy for its relative size.
 This is the ideal vehicle for someone who needs to zip around town all day long.

 Yet another Kei van, the Subaru Sambar is a unique little van that can be spotted a mile away thanks to its old-school styling.
-If you are someone who wants great gas mileage and doesn’t need something big to carry your stuff, we suggest getting a Sambar.
+If you want great gas mileage and don’t need something big to carry your stuff, we suggest getting a Sambar.

 This is quite possibly the most well-known JDM import van out there.
 It has been the choice adventure van for years and there is good reason for it.
 Its 4×4 system means that you can go anywhere on or off-road and the available V6 engine has plenty of punch.
 They come in several configurations to satisfy everyone’s tastes and budgets.

 The Homy is a staple on the Japanese roads, but not many people know about its existence here in North America.
 It’s roomy, packed with tech, and comes with a 3.0L V6 that drives the rear wheels.
 This versatile van can be used as a family hauler, work vehicle, and even be turned into a great camper for the more adventurous type.

 If you are looking for a van that can fit in tight sports while still carrying all your tools, the Mitsubishi Minica is definitely for you.
 Being a Kei van means that it has amazing fuel economy, making it ideal for going from appointment to appointment all day long.